-- The liabilities of the District exceeded its assets plus deferred outflows of resources at the close of the most recent fiscal year resulting in a net position deficit balance of (\$2,265,188). - The change in the District's total net position in comparison with the prior year was \$249,959, an increase.
-The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2019, the District's governmental funds reported combined ending fund balances of \$765,308, an increase of \$44,071 in comparison with the prior fiscal year.
-The total fund balance is restricted for debt service and the remainder is unassigned fund balance which is available for spending at the District's discretion.
+- The liabilities of the District exceeded its assets plus deferred outflows of resources at the close of the most recent fiscal year resulting in net position deficit balance of (\$968,075). - The change in the District's total net position in comparison with the prior fiscal year was \$304,607, an increase.
+The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2024, the District's governmental funds reported combined ending fund balances of \$889,853, an increase of \$53,472 in comparison with the prior fiscal year.
+The total fund balance is restricted for debt service, non-spendable for deposits, and the remainder is unassigned fund balance.